 There are leveled questions in the teacher’s guide to help you guide kids through understanding the concepts.
 The first is a question that approaches the level of understanding kids should be at.
-The second question is at level while the third is a challenging question that’s above level.
+The second question is at grade level while the third is a challenging question that’s above grade level.

 The teacher’s guide includes activities to extend children’s understanding of the concepts into other areas.
 These guided inquiries are usually experiments.
 You can find the extended activities in the teacher’s guide for each lesson.
 The kids are given space in their Science Journals to record the results.